smramsay/Recipes/shrimp/spicy-shrimp.md

 1. Season shrimp with 1/2 tsp of salt.
 2. Heat 2 tbsp of oil in a large sauce pan on high.
 3. Add shrimp, garlic, chilies, and ginger.
-4. Saute, tossing regularly, until shrimp brown; about 3 minutes.
+4. Saute, tossing regularly, until shrimp brown.
+(3m)
 5. Transfer to plate.
 6. Add 2 tbsp of oil, the scallions, and 1/4 tsp salt to the pan.
-7. Saute until scallions wilt and begin to brown; about 2 min.
+7. Saute until scallions wilt and begin to brown.
+(2m)
 8. Return shrimp to pan and toss well for 30 seconds.
 9. Remove pan from heat.
 10. Stir in cilantro, lemon juice, and the remaining 1 tbsp of oil.